4.9 Rating on Google

 Dudley’s gradient-heavy routes expose a specific set of control and judgement errors that flat-road test centres do not test as rigorously.
 Understanding these before your test gives you a real advantage, and structured driving lessons with a local instructor will build the habits that prevent each one.

-Vehicle control on hills
+Rolling back on hills

 Your Preparation